Medical Supply Services

 Becoming a provider

-Our Durable Medical Supply Services contracts come up for bidding every few years.
+WorkSafeBC, in conjunction with the B.C. government, has an agreement for the supply of mobility devices and durable medical equipment with a network of providers under the MSA, which comes up for bidding every few years.
 To become a provider, you need to apply when the bidding process begins.

 Submitting reports and invoices